dyrector-io/blog/content/blog/2023-02-14-vaultwarden-setup-dyrectorio/index.md

 ![dyrector-io-vaultwarden-template-06.png](./dyrector-io-vaultwarden-template-06.png)

+Traefik will take up to 5 minutes to do its magic.
 Enter domain in the URL bar and enjoy your self-hosted Vaultwarden, as seen below.

 ![dyrector-io-vaultwarden-template-07.png](./dyrector-io-vaultwarden-template-07.png)